 NLS Original Cohorts:

-However 1990, information was collected from respondents and widows or other next-of-kin deceased Older Men sample members.
+In 1990, information was collected from respondents and widows or other next-of-kin deceased sample members.
+Also includes

 Order Data |